CellDynamics/QuimP/Readme.md

 mvn clean com.github.jeluard:plantuml-maven-plugin:generate javadoc:jar
 ```

-One can also use the profile `build-javadoc` provided by *pom-scijava-base* that lays under the basis of IJ.
-That profile builds full Java doc with all direct dependencies attached:
+One can also use the profile `build-javadoc` provided by *pom-scijava-base*.
+This profile builds full Java doc with all direct dependencies attached:

 ```bash
 mvn clean package -P build-javadoc -Dproject.build.sourceEncoding=cp1252